Yukics/ansible-tasks-de-andar-por-casa/README.md

 What can be found?
 + OS setups and confs
-+ Im still thinking what else can i do with Ansible 😶‍🌫️
++ Im still thinking what else can i do with Ansible 😶‍🌫️ a